Adding Electronic Signatures to PDFs in iOS

 let document: Document = ... let signatureImage: UIImage = ... // Create the image annotation.
 This would be an image of the user’s signature. let annotation = StampAnnotation(image: signatureImage) annotation.boundingBox = CGRect(x: 100, y: 100, width: 100, height: 100) // Mark this image annotation as a signature. annotation.isSignature = true // Add the annotation.
 By default, it will be added to the first page. document.add(annotations: [annotation])

 If you’re using PSPDFKit with Forms, users can show the signature creation modal view by tapping a signature form field in the document.
 Without a signature form field, users can add signatures by selecting the signature tool button.
-If your license includes the Annotations feature, then the signature tool can be found with the other annotation tools.
+If your license includes Annotations, then the signature tool can be found with the other annotation tools.

 When the signature creation modal view is shown, the user can add their signature by drawing, selecting an image, or typing.
 The Draw option allows users to add their signature in their own handwriting as they would on paper.
-This feels great when using a touchscreen, especially with a stylus such as Apple Pencil.
+This is especially suited to using a touchscreen and stylus such as Apple Pencil.

 The Image option allows users to select an existing saved image.
 This is ideal for use on a user’s main device where they have their files available.
 With compatible hardware, the user can also take a photo to scan their signature from paper.